Cwantic/Documentation/Review/Structure.md

 ![Image](../Images/SReview16.jpg)

-The elements are colorized in there corresponding material's color.
+The elements are colorized in the color of their corresponding material.

 | Property | Unit Metric | Unit USA |
 | -------- | ---- | ---- |